fuglaro/filet-wm/README.md

 # Future development goals

-* Further code simplification and feature trimming.
+* All functions to have comments and docstrings.
 * Merge launcher button with help.
 Launcher should contain quick access help.
 * Update demo gif